 Water damage specialists or mold remediation companies have experience with clean ups of flooded homes and can provide you the peace of mind of knowing mold problems will be properly taken care of.
 At a minimum, a maintenance or service professional that is experienced in mold clean up should check and clean your home heating, ventilating and air-conditioning (HVAC) system before you turn it on.
 If the HVAC system was flooded with water, turning on the system may spread mold throughout the house.

-To protect yourself from potential exposure to mold, buy an N-95 mask at your local home supply store and wear it while cleaning your home (an ordinary dust mask or handkerchief will not protect you from mold)
+To protect yourself from potential exposure to mold, buy an N-95 or N-100 mask at your local home supply store and wear it while cleaning your home (an ordinary dust mask or handkerchief will not protect you from mold)

 Hard surfaced, non-porous items which do not absorb water can be cleaned using soap and water and disinfected with a bleach solution of no more than 1/2 cup of bleach in 1 gallon of water.
 (Never mix bleach with other household cleaners.
 Mixing bleach and ammonia can produce dangerous toxic fumes).
 Nonporous materials include tile floors, countertops, showers, tubs, metal objects, plastic, glass and other hard nonabsorbent materials and surfaces.